Yo-kai Watch: Main series

-The main video game series is a role-playing video game where the player befriends Yo-kai, and fights the bad ones that seek to rule over the world.
-The main emphasis in the games is placed on fighting the Yo-kai.
-All of the main series' games up to Yo-kai Watch 2 have the same battle style; using the 3DS's touchscreen during battles to rotate amongst the player's Yo-kai at will.
-All of the Yo-kai have powerful moves called Soultimates; some being healing moves, but most of them being offensive.
-In Yo-kai Watch 3, the battle system was changed into more of a grid-based movement system, and the added use of the Dream Link to use the Yo-kai Blaster against foes during battle.
+The main video game series are role-playing video games where the player befriends Yo-kai and fights evil Yo-kai that seek to rule the world, with emphasis placed on fighting and befriending Yo-kai.
+Yo-kai Watch and Yo-kai Watch 2 have a battle system revolving around using the 3DS's touchscreen to rotate amongst the player's Yo-kai.
+All Yo-kai have powerful moves called Soultimates, with some being offensive and some being supportive.
+In Yo-kai Watch 3, the battle system was changed to a grid-based movement system, with the added ability to use the Dream Link and the Yo-kai Blaster against foes during battle.

 Yo-kai Watch

 The first game in the main series, Yo-kai Watch, was announced at the 2011 Tokyo Game Show and first released in Japan on July 11, 2013.
-It sets the foundation for the rest of the video game franchise, introducing all of the main mechanics.
-The game was released in North America on November 6, 2015 and in Europe on April 29, 2016.
+It sets the foundation for the rest of the video game franchise, introducing its main mechanics.
+The game was released in North America on November 6, 2015, and in Europe on April 29, 2016.

 Yo-kai Watch 2

-The second main game in the series, was released in Japan on July 10, 2014 as two versions, Bony Spirits and Fleshy Souls.
-Yo-kai Watch 2 expands the areas to be explored, with nearly 100 new Yo-kai in the present day of the Kemamoto region (called Harrisville outside of Japan) and the past, where the player time travels to meets traditional Yo-kai and sees their grandfather, who made the predecessor to the Yo-kai Watch.
-A third version, Psychic Specters, was released on December 12, 2014 to coincide with the first Yo-kai Watch film Yo-kai Watch: Tanjō no Himitsu da Nyan!.
-Psychic Specters featured characters and scenarios not initially included in Bony Spirits and Fleshy Souls.
+The second main game in the series, Yo-kai Watch 2, was released in Japan on July 10, 2014, as two versions: Ganso and Honke.
+These versions are known in English as Bony Spirits and Fleshy Souls.
+Yo-kai Watch 2 adds several new areas, such as Kemamoto/Harrisville, and nearly 100 new Yo-kai to befriend, both in the present day and the past.
+The plot revolves around the protagonist going back in time 60 years to meet their grandfather, who made the predecessor to the Yo-kai Watch, and fighting against the Wicked Yo-kai lead by Dame Dedtime, the main antagonist of the second game.
+A third version, Shinuchi, known in English as Psychic Specters, was released on December 12, 2014 to coincide with the first Yo-kai Watch film, Yo-kai Watch: Tanjō no Himitsu da Nyan!.
+Psychic Specters features characters and scenarios not included in Bony Spirits and Fleshy Souls.